-The organizing committee:

-- will adopt the most suitable equipment to allow the verification of the correct/incorrect passing of the obstacles. - will take the decision on intentional or unintentional misconducts in order to give the appropriate penalty.
+The organizing committee will adopt the most suitable equipment to allow the verification of the correct/incorrect passing of the obstacles.

 3.4 STARTING PROCEDURE

 The starting order is described in par.
 1.2.2.
 The start will be given only when the preceding competitors have passed the finishing line.
 Command: "on your marks - go! (partez, los, signal)".
 If a competitor starts too early the heat will be stopped and a restart is made.